 Clean the glass bulb with a clean cloth before mounting.
-Any grease on the glass will evaporate by the heat and be deposited on the reflector.
+Any grease on the glass will evaporate due to the heat and be deposited on the reflector.

-- Remove the screw from the rear of the flasher housing. - Tilt the headlamp diffuser carefully forward and take it off. - Lightly squeeze the orange plug 2 in the area of the holding lugs and take it off. - Press the flasher bulb carefully into the socket, turn it about 30° anticlockwise, and take it out of the socket.
+- Remove the screw from the rear of the flasher housing. - Tilt headlamp diffuser forward carefully and take it off. - Press the flasher bulb carefully into the socket, turn it counterclockwise by about 30°, and take it out of the socket.

-- Do not touch the reflector with your fingers, and keep it free from grease. - Press the new flasher bulb carefully into the socket and turn it clockwise until it stops.
+Do not touch the reflector with your fingers, and keep it free from grease.

-Flasher light (BA15s) (\ p.
-159)
+Press the new flasher bulb carefully into the socket and turn it clockwise until it stops.

-- Mount the orange plug.
+Flasher light (BAU15s) ( p.
+164)

 - Position the diffuser.

-- Insert the screw and turn it first anticlockwise until it engages in the thread.
+- Insert the screw and turn it counterclockwise first until it engages in the thread.
 Tighten the screw slightly.

 - Check the flasher system function.